the4thdave/BestBuyClone/README.md

 ## Installation

 To install this program, simply download the project as a ZIP file.
 Then, open the project folder in your IDE of choice and hit "Run" on the Main.java file.

+## Usage

+After you have installed the program, you can use the application by clicking "Add to Cart" on whatever items you would like to simulate purchasing.
+Then, click the "Cart" button and finally click the "Checkout" option.